-The Bank monitors this potential exposure by tracking the Nationwide House Price Index, and comparing the performance of its own property portfolio against the index.
+Retail Credit Risk Committee monitors this potential exposure by tracking house price indices, and comparing the performance of its own property portfolio against these indices.

-6.5 Reversionary interest in property
+6.5 Reversionary interests in property

-Reversionary interest in property is included in the financial statements at historic cost, being the amount of cash advanced to the customer.
-The property will be sold when the customer dies or moves into long term care, at which point the bank will recognise the difference between the net sales proceeds and cost.
-Therefore, the Bank's credit risk arises at the point of sale, if the value of the property is lower than the value of the cash sum advanced.
+Reversionary interests in property is included in the financial statements at historic cost, being the amount of cash advanced to the customer, plus any associated costs.
+The property will be sold when the customer dies or moves into long term care, at which point the Bank will recognise the difference between the net sales proceeds and cost.
+Therefore, the Bank's credit risk arises at the point of sale, if the value of the property is lower than the value of the cash sum advanced plus costs.